-Report: Kevin Spacey is Facing a Felony Sexual Assault Charge
+Kevin Spacey is Facing a Felony Sexual Assault Charge

 Actor Kevin Spacey is facing a felony charge for allegedly sexually assaulting a teenager in 2016, reports say.

 The charges stem from allegations that Spacey groped the 18-year-old son of a former local Boston news anchor at a Nantucket bar, the Boston Globe reported.
-Cape and Islands District Attorney Michael O’Keefe told the Globe that Spacey will be arraigned for indecent assault and battery at Nantucket District Court on Jan.
+Cape and Islands District Attorney Michael O’Keefe confirmed that Spacey will be arraigned for indecent assault and battery at Nantucket District Court on Jan.
 7.

 The young man’s mother, former Boston WCVB-TV anchor Heather Unruh, discussed the accusations at a press conference in November 2017.